kevba/blog/content/posts/compiling-at91bootstrap.md

 ## Why would you do this in the first place?

-While trying to update Linux kernel I discovered that u-boot had to be updated as well, because the GCC version had increased.
-Updating u-boot made the u-boot binary just slighty larger.
-This caused a problem with at91bootstrap. at91bootstrap loads bootstrap into memory, so it needs to know how large u-boot is.
-So a new version of at91bootstrap must be compiled so it can load the new larger u-boot.
+While trying to update Linux kernel I discovered that U-Boot had to be updated as well, because the GCC version had increased.
+Updating U-Boot made the U-Boot binary just slighty larger.
+This caused a problem with at91bootstrap. at91bootstrap loads bootstrap into memory, so it needs to know how large U-Boot is.
+So a new version of at91bootstrap must be compiled so it can load the new larger U-Boot.

 ## Neccesary setup